nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 Granularity is important because it determines the level at which decisions can be made.
 Timeliness is important because it allows us to detect drift in the validity of indicators (as the pandemic and the response to it evolve) and increases the data available to validate and train models against.

+We identified the following potential sources of business failure data:

+- Insolvency service - statistics on company and individual insolvencies
+- Business Impact of Coronavirus Survey (BICS) - a fortnightly survey of business on how their turnover, resilience etc. have been impacted
+- HMRC job retention data - data about the uptake of the job retention (furlough) scheme
+- Companies House business registry - containing data on actively trading companies and newly dissolved companies

-Whilst trying to identify sources of business failure data we faced two primary problems.
+Our assessment of these data sources revealed two primary problems.
 Firstly, there is a sparsity of business failure datasets that are timely and/or granular.
 Secondly, and more problematic, business failures (across many measures) have been suppressed by policy interventions such as the furlough scheme, with the levels of business failures in 2020 being lower than 2019.
 Given these datasets do not act as a "ground truth" of business failures, we cannot use them in the way originally intentioned.